temporalio/documentation/docs/concepts/what-is-a-data-converter.md

 ### Encryption

-Doing encryption in a custom Data Converter ensures that all application data is encrypted while:
+Doing encryption in a custom Data Converter ensures that all application data is encrypted during the following actions:

 - Being sent to/from Temporal Server.
 - Moving inside Temporal Server.
 - Stored by Temporal Server.

-Then data only exists unencrypted in memory on the Client and in the Worker Process that is executing Workflows and Activities on hosts that the application developer controls.
+Then data exists unencrypted in memory only on the Client and in the Worker Process that is executing Workflows and Activities on hosts that the application developer controls.

 Our encryption samples use AES GCM with 256-bit keys: